CantaoSu/ASR_TalkingClock/README.md

 ## Installation🐱

-`Step 1`:Click on the green `Code` button at the top of the repository, and then select `Download ZIP`.
+First, click on the green `Code` button at the top of the repository, and then select `Download ZIP`.

-`Step 2`:Extract the contents of the downloaded ZIP file to your desired installation location on your computer.
+Then, xtract the contents of the downloaded ZIP file to your desired installation location on your computer.

+**If you want to run it in terminal:**

-`Step 3`:Open the terminal (or command prompt, depending on your operating system) and navigate to the directory where you extracted the ZIP file（ `cd` ）.
+`Step 1`:Open the terminal (or command prompt, depending on your operating system) and navigate to the directory where you extracted the ZIP file（ `cd` ）.

-`Step 4`:Execute the command `pip install -r Requirements.txt` to install the necessary dependencies.
+`Step 2`:Execute the command `pip install -r Requirements.txt` to install the necessary dependencies.
 The requirements.txt file contains a list of libraries and dependencies required for the project.

-`Step 5`:Execute the command `python basic_clock.py` to run our talking clock! **Good luck**
+`Step 3`:Execute the command `python basic_clock.py` to run our talking clock!

+**If you want to run this file in Jupyter:**

+Open Anaconda, run Jupyter Notebook, and then locate `basic_clock.ipynb` and execute it.

 ## User Manual🐨